 photos: Liz Ketcham.

 When I first moved to Steglitz around two years ago, I was just happy to have found a place.
 Since my last room was located some distance away from most public transportation, being only 10 minutes away from the Ring seemed like a definite upgrade.
-Over time, I realized that in moving to Steglitz, I might have inadvertently found a dream location: the South-West Berlin charm, the peace and quiet, and plenty of doctors to consult on my (sometimes bordering on hypochondriacal) issues.
+Over time, I realized that in moving to Steglitz, I might have inadvertently found a dream location: the South-West Berlin charm, the peace and quiet, and the maybe somehow illusory feeling of anonymity since few of my friends ever wander around here.
 For this particular guide, I teamed up with Franzi, who’s originally from the hood, and together, we came up with a list of places to visit around Rathaus Steglitz.
 Regardless whether you’re looking for a new place to live or for a surprising day trip destination, we hope you enjoy this article!

 Kaffe Zeit Raum